okx/okexchain-docs/docs/developers/basics/accounts.md

 # Accounts

-This document describes the in-built accounts system of OKExChain.
+This document describes the in-built accounts system of OEC.

 ## Pre-requisite Readings

 - [Cosmos SDK Accounts](https://docs.cosmos.network/master/basics/accounts.html)
 - [Ethereum Accounts](https://ethereum.org/en/whitepaper/#ethereum-accounts)

-## OKExChain Accounts
+## OEC Accounts

-OKExChain defines its own custom `Account` type that uses Ethereum's ECDSA secp256k1 curve for keys.
+OEC defines its own custom `Account` type that uses Ethereum's ECDSA secp256k1 curve for keys.
 This satisfies the [EIP84](https://github.com/ethereum/EIPs/issues/84) for full [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) paths.
-The root HD path for OKExChain-based accounts is `m/44'/60'/0'/0`.
+The root HD path for OEC-based accounts is `m/44'/60'/0'/0`.

 ## Addresses and Public Keys

-There are 3 main types of `Addresses`/`PubKeys` available by default on OKExChain:
+There are 3 main types of `Addresses`/`PubKeys` available by default on OEC:

 - Addresses and Keys for **accounts**, which identify users (e.g. the sender of a `message`).
 They are derived using the [eth_secp256k1](https://cryptobook.nakov.com/digital-signatures/ecdsa-sign-verify-messages) curve.
 - Addresses and Keys for **validator operators**, which identify the operators of validators.
 They are derived using the [eth_secp256k1](https://cryptobook.nakov.com/digital-signatures/ecdsa-sign-verify-messages) curve.